huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 So I know for a fact most people crack up into laughter and a frenzy, when a programmer that they are looking forward to collaborating with, shows up and tends in his or her resume and a link to his or her GitHub projects, and most of them have the category, showing up as HTML underneath there.

-But after reading this article, you can think it up for yourself, whether I am that developer with some "dangerous" levels, of a deeper understanding of 'HTML', that you even require on your team or not.

-For a lot of people, **HTML** should never be enumerated among programming languages, but here within this article, you will well find out that in a sense,  ***HTML***, is actually a **programming language** of some sort with specific functions that when you realize and utilize well, could make your life the lot simpler and easier.
-We shall get into a few of those, that I may refer to, with regards to implicit CSS as;
+For a lot of people, **HTML** should never be enumerated among programming languages, but here within this article, you will well find out that in a sense,  ***HTML***, might be a sort of "abstract", **programming language**  with specific functions that when you realize and utilize well, could make your life the lot simpler and easier.
+Although I concede, that HTML is not like your typical programming language at all, you may not be able to program very well on the web without knowing how it behaves and work.
+So we shall get into a few of those, that I may refer to, with regards to implicit CSS as;

 - **1. Computed Markup function of HTML**
 - **2. And Innate Markup function of HTML**